top of page

 Running From Your Emotions Means that Your Emotions Are in Control

-But simply wanting to experience inner calm and resilience isn’t enough because the simple exertion of willpower isn’t enough, especially when the source of this willpower is the anxious individual looking to “get rid of” something in/about themselves.
+Inner calm is not something that we must “obtain” from some place outside of ourselves, nor is it achieved by eliminating whatever we think is preventing us from experiencing it.
+And simply wanting to experience inner calm isn’t enough, because the simple exertion of willpower isn’t enough—especially when the source of this willpower is the anxious individual looking to “get rid of” something in/about themselves; forcing composure through willpower only reinforces the tension it seeks to dissolve.
 In these instances, our anxieties are in control.
 The habitual self who needs to feel secure is in control.
-And this habitual self who is in the habit of reaching for security cannot grow.
+(And this habitual self who is in the habit of reaching for security cannot grow.)
+When composure is driven by the need for security, it is fragile.
+And when the need for control takes over, composure is lost.

 But we cannot turn off these basic desires—to avoid anxiety and to seek security/control—with our will.
 This is why we need a practice to bypass the habitual self’s desire to unthinkingly escape discomfort.
 In other words, we need a practice for freeing ourselves from the the unconscious habits that keep us stuck in anxiety and self-sabotage—the ‘old maps’ that are determining our thinking, acting, feeling, and even our perceiving.
 And we need a practice to train our capacity for deep, meditative focus which, apart from being pleasurable, provides a radically different perspective on our thinking/mind and allows us to respond sensibly to the infinite demands on our attention.

-What practice is most effective for helping us bypass our habitual self?
 Learning to sit with our anxieties ensures that we won’t waste our life running from them.
-Acquainting ourselves with our inner calm and resilience allows us to develop a radically different relationship with anxiety: anxiety doesn’t have to be debilitating, and moments of self-care/rest/relaxation don’t have to be anxiety-producing (by reminding us about what we’re not doing or what we could or should be doing in order to continue to grow).
-And we don’t have to feel compelled to constantly be “busy” just so we can avoid the anxiety of not having something—anything—to occupy our attention (and perhaps the anxiety of not being able to tell others that we are “busy”).
+Acquainting ourselves with our inner calm and resilience allows us to develop a radically different relationship with anxiety, one where you no longer see composure as the absence of difficulty, but as the ability to become aware of anxieties before becoming consumed by them.
+Anxiety doesn’t have to be debilitating, and moments of self-care/rest/relaxation don’t have to be anxiety-producing (by reminding us about what we’re not doing or what we could or should be doing in order to continue to grow).
+And we don’t have to feel compelled to constantly be “busy” just so we can avoid the anxiety of not having something—anything—to occupy our attention, or of not being able to honestly tell others that we are “busy”.

 This is important because anxiety is a non-optional part of growth.
 Perhaps the simplest way to deal with anxiety is simply to be willing to feel it.
 Simple, yes, but certainly not easy.
-(And always made more difficult by craving some state of being that we think is on the other side of our anxiety.)
+(And always made more difficult by craving some state of being that we think is on the other side of our anxiety, on the other side of discomfort.)
 Running from (or trying to destroy) our anxieties just means that our anxieties are in control.

 mountain Dzonghla executive wellbeing fear emotion